tschm/token-mint-action/README.md

 ## License

-install-poetry is licensed under an Apache license.
+The PyPI token mint action is licensed under an Apache license.
 See the LICENSE file for details.